Group invariant variational principles: Preliminaries

-We will denote a normed space by $X$, and the space of linear and continuous mappings from $X$ to $X$ by $L(X)$.
-Hereinafter our topological groups, $G$, are going to be subsets of this space, i.e, $G \subseteq L(X)$.

-$G$ is reserved to denote a topological group of invertible bounded linear mappings with the topology endowed with the relative topology of $\mathcal{L}(X)$, also $g$ is reserved to denote the elements of the group $G$.
+Let us start by fixing some notation.
+We will denote a normed space by $X$, and the space of linear and continuous mappings from $X$ to $X$ by $\mathcal{L}(X)$.
+Hereinafter, our topological groups, $G$, are going to be subsets of this space, i.e, $G \subseteq \mathcal{L}(X)$.
+Hence, $G$ is reserved to denote a topological group of invertible bounded linear mappings with the topology endowed with the relative topology of $\mathcal{L}(X)$, also $g$ is reserved to denote the elements of the group $G$.

-Let us begin by presenting the fundamental definitions of this paper. \begin{Definition} Let $X$, $Y$ be two normed spaces: \begin{enumerate} \item A point $x \in X$ is $G$-invariant, or invariant under the action of $G$ if $g(x) = x$ for all $g \in G$.
+Let us begin by presenting the fundamental definitions of this paper. \begin{Definition} Let $X$, $Y$ be two normed spaces: \begin{enumerate} \item A point $x \in X$ is $G$-invariant, or invariant under the action of $G$, if $g(x) = x$ for all $g \in G$.

 \item A set $K \subset X$ is $G$-invariant if for every $g \in G$, $g(K) = K$.

 \item A mapping $f \colon X \to Y$ is $G$-invariant if for every $x \in X$ and every $g \in G$ we have that

 \end{enumerate} \end{Definition}